 Day 3 – Horse Riding and Waterfalls

-Spend the afternoon by starting to explore some of South Iceland’s attractions beyond the Golden Circle.
+Spend the afternoon by starting to explore some of South Iceland’s attractions on the way to Vik.
 Seljalandsfoss and Skogafoss are two popular waterfalls on the South Icelandic coast that are situated along the Ring Road.

 You can take a short walk to a cave behind Seljalandsfoss while at Skogafoss you can climb up the hill next to it to get a view from above!
 The Seljavallalaug Hot Pool is located in between the two waterfalls and a good stop if you fancy a quick dip in the 25m metre pool surrounded by mountains!